openedx/edx-documentation/en_us/shared/accessibility/intro_accessibility.rst

 expect courses and course content developed on our platform to be accessible to everyone, regardless of any physical limitation that they might have.

-..
-Do not modify the following paragraph; wording exactly as provided by Legal.

-In furtherance of our mission, edX has entered into an agreement with the United States, under which we have agreed to incorporate accessibility into our website (http://www.edx.org), mobile applications, and platform to meet a wide variety of requirements of learners with disabilities and to enable content providers to develop accessible course content.
+In furtherance of our mission, edX is committed to incorporating accessibility into our website (http://www.edx.org), mobile applications, and platform (https://open.edx.org/) to meet a wide variety of requirements of learners with disabilities and to enable content providers to develop accessible course content.